RealHephaistos/PSI-Univ/INSTALL.md

-1. Download the file PSI-Univ-release.apk int the release section
+1. Download the file PSI-Univ-release.apk int the releases section
 2. Install it on your phone / emulator
 3. Run it
 4. Finish